EchoTeam/rebar-templates/service_MAKE.md

 Updates deps repositories using rebar.config.lock.

-## make compile

-Compiles the project.
-Compilation is performed by running `rebar compile` on each application/dependency.
-So it is crucial for all deps to make sure that all the code (including ports) is compiled with `rebar compile`.
-Use rebar hooks to achieve this.

 ## make update-lock

 Generates new rebar.config.lock by re-downloading all deps.
-It is recommended that you git commit and push before running it.
+It is recommended that you git commit and push code in all deps before running it.
 It is possible to only update specific deps using `apps` option:

     $ make update-lock apps=lager,lager_syslog